-When designing appropriate strength and conditioning programs for team sport athletes, a systematic approach must be taken.
+When designing appropriate strength and conditioning programs for team sports athletes, a systematic approach must be taken.
 Protocols exist that must be adhered to.
-These protocols will allow the strength and conditioning coach to individually analyze each athlete and apply those findings to the sporting discipline that athlete participates in.
+These protocols will allow the strength and conditioning coach to individually analyze each athlete and apply those findings to the sporting discipline that the athlete participates in.
 In a general sense, this series of protocols is called a Needs Analysis.

 Needs Analysis for Sport

 Application of a needs analysis for sport is used for two incredibly important reasons.
-The first reason is for the correct identification of the primary energy systems utilized during actual sport play.
-Correctly analyzing these systems allows the strength and conditioning professional to design a program geared towards performance enhancement (I will go more in depth about this in a future post).
+The first reason is for the correct identification of the primary energy systems utilized during actual sports play.
+Correctly analyzing these systems allows the strength and conditioning professional to design a program geared towards performance enhancement (I will go more in-depth about this in a future post).
 The second reason for the needs analysis (and also the primary focus of this post) is to identify common injury sites associated with the sport.
 Once established, the strength coach then must familiarize him or herself with the mechanism of those common injuries and develop successful strategies for prevention/reduction.

 Netball and Injury

 Netball is known for its high incidence of injuries.
 Specifically knee and ankle injuries.
 For simplicities sake, I am going to stick with discussing youth/adolescent netball injuries.
 Implementation of effective injury prevention programs is paramount for youth athletes.
-Inclusion of appropriate protocols at younger ages could mean the difference between a lifetime of sport experience and a career cut short/plagued by injury.
+Inclusion of appropriate protocols at younger ages could mean the difference between a lifetime of sports experience and a career cut short/plagued by injury.

 Netball is primarily played by female athletes.
-Anyone involved with sport coaching or strength and conditioning knows that female youth athletes have an incredibly high instance of ACL and lower body non-contact injuries.
+Anyone involved with sports coaching or strength and conditioning knows that female youth athletes have an incredibly high instance of ACL and lower body non-contact injuries.
 In fact, a study revealed 70% of ACL injuries occurred during a non-contact condition (1).
 Netball is no different with the majority of injuries being of the knees and ankles.
-Although no singular cause can be identified, the high instance of these injuries is most likely attributed to a combination of factors ranging from anatomical, hormonal and neuromuscular.
+Although no singular cause can be identified, the high instance of these injuries is most likely attributed to a combination of factors ranging from anatomical, hormonal, and neuromuscular.
 We can’t do much in terms of the hormonal and anatomical aspects of youth female athletes.
 However, from a strength coaching and programming standpoint, we can work on correcting some of the neuromuscular components.

 Modalities for Injury Prevention

-In the chaos and unpredictability of Netball game play, players will perform and average of one jump per minute (2).
+In the chaos and unpredictability of Netball gameplay, players will perform an average of one jump per minute (2).
 A study showed 42% of those jumps involve forward displacement whilst 26% involve jumping and landing laterally (2) 32% of jumps performed in gameplay are vertical and most players utilize this displacement when passing or receiving the ball (2).
 This adds a whole other aspect of jumping and landing mechanics when focused on ball control and accuracy.
-With all of these statistics in mind, 67% of all jumps during games, regardless of directional displacement, result in a unilateral (one-legged) landing (2).
+With all of these statistics in mind, 67% of all jumps during games, regardless of directional displacement, resulting in a unilateral (one-legged) landing (2).
 So, with this information, we can see how important an injury prevention training program that reinforces proper landing mechanics is for the total, overall development of netball players.

 Injury Prevention Programming